alexanderneville/docs/ai/regression.md

     return loss/y_actual.size
 ```

-Compare the cost for a fitted function (for which the paramters are
+Compare the cost for a fitted function (for which the parameters are
 already know) with a line of gradient 1, for example.
 The fitted
 function has a much smaller cost.